SSLMate/certspotter/README.md

    execute the provided scripts when it detects a certificate for a domain on your watch list.

 4. Configure your system to run `certspotter` as a daemon.
-You may want to specify the `-start_at_end` command line option to tell certspotter to start monitoring new logs at the end instead of the beginning.
-This saves significant bandwidth, but you won't be notified about certificates which were logged before you started using certspotter.
+By default, `certspotter` will download and process all active certificate transparency logs.
+Different CT log operators will rotate out logs for inactive certificates at differnet cadences.
+But, generally, this means downloading several months of logs containing millions of certs and consuming terabytes of bandwidth to initiate.
+So, you may consider using the `-start_at_end` command line option to tell certspotter to start monitoring new logs at the end.
+This saves significant bandwidth and processing, but you won't be notified about certificates which were logged before you started using certspotter.

 ## Documentation